studentIvan/studentivan.ru/blog/_posts/2016-11-06-ios-iphone-and-ipad-frontend-experience.markdown

 date.isValid() // you can check that date is valid
 ```

+#### Retina!

+If you have not a retina display to test your images, just do one easy thing:
+Set image width as 50% of its real - it will solve many problems and your site will be more seriously.

 #### Using window resize event

 The devices will trigger window resize event any time user scrolling the page.